Bay Window Blinds, Curtains & Privacy Ideas

 Dressing a bay window is not just about choosing something that looks nice.
 It is also about privacy, light, softness, how the room feels, and how the front of your home looks from outside.

-This guide brings together our most useful advice on using blinds, curtains, sheers and layered window treatments in bay windows.
+Discover our most useful advice on using blinds, curtains, sheers and layered window treatments in bay windows.

 Whether you are starting from scratch or just checking your ideas before ordering, these pages should help you choose a setup that feels right for your home.